nbrandaleone-gcp/virustotal-scan/README.md

 written in [Ruby](https://www.ruby-lang.org/en/), do the various checks and API calls to VirusTotal in order to determine if the files are safe.
 Once a determination has been made, the file is moved into a "safe" or "quarantine" bucket.
-If we can't determine the status of the file, we leave the in the original bucket.
+If we can't determine the status of the file, we leave it in the original bucket.

 Workflow architecture:
 ![Architectural diagram](./workflow-diagram.png)